software-students-fall2022/git-workflow-practice-blin007/README.md

 Personally, I am the type of person who wants to avoid mistakes at all costs because I hate dealing with them.
 And I think a lot of other people are like that too.
 But from my past experience, I found that I learn the most whenever I make a mistake and fix it.
 So rather then trying to avoid mistakes, I should be embracing them instead.

+## Comment
+Darren Le: I think the article offers an interesting perspective on the nature of software engineering as a discipline.
+Engineers are often operating at a disadvantage and will have to tackle many problems that are often unsolvable within business constraints.
+The mindset of "embracing your mistakes" is perhaps a more realistic view of software engineering as an everyday job than the often perfectionist goals we have in school.